FamilySearch/GEDCOM/specification/gedcom-3-structures-3-meaning.md

 #### `NICK` (Nickname) `g7:NICK`

-A descriptive or familiar name that is used instead of, or in addition to, one’s proper name.
+A descriptive or familiar name that is used instead of, or in addition to, one’s official or legal name.
+A nickname can be a derivation of another name, such as "Jimmy" fron "James", or a distinct name.
+Nicknames can be brief-lived and informal or used consistently even in formal situations throughout one's life.

 #### `NMR` (Number of marriages) `g7:NMR`